 A hand completed by hitting a middle card, for example, being dealt a 6 in order to complete a hand of 4-5-7-8.

 A feature in some Video Poker games.
-The Joker card acts as a Wild.
+The Joker card acts as a Wild Card.

 The top bet on a Video Poker hand.

-The mathematical probability of hitting a certain hand.
+The mathematical probability of a specific event, such as hitting a certain hand or card.

-A list of the possible wins on each hand combination.
+A list of the payouts for each winning hand combination.

 A Video Poker game with a jackpot that increases by money paid into the same game across dozens of other online casinos.
-In general, Progressive Jackpots are triggered only by betting the max. coin amount.
+In general, Progressive Jackpots can be triggered only by betting the max. coin amount.

 A complex software program that oversees the shuffling and dealing of the cards.

 The best possible hand in Video Poker.
-A Royal Flush is 10-J-Q-K-A of the same suit, in any order.
+A Royal Flush is T-J-Q-K-A of the same suit, in any order,

 A Royal Flush running in order from left to right.
 Some games pay out on Reverse Sequential Royal Flushes.